 - A Sustainability Capstone -SUST 4500/6500(3 credit hours)

-These courses will provide a foundation in sustainability, including its history, components, and application.
-Courses which qualify as anchor courses for this certificate will challenge students to evaluate their behavior as citizens and consumers and encourage them to think about the interdisciplinary challenges associated with a sustainable future.
+These courses provide a foundation in sustainability, including its history, components, and application.
+Courses which qualify as anchor courses for this certificate explore the social, environmental, and economic dimensions of sustainability challenges from an interdisciplinary perspective.
 There are a minimal number of courses from different departments from which students can choose that may serve as anchor courses.

 Coursework from three spheres

 - Ecological Sustainability: Courses in the ecological sustainability sphere will build upon a baseline understanding of ecology and address issues concerning ecosystem services, system limits, and climate change.

 - Economic Sustainability: Courses in this sphere will build upon a baseline understanding of economics and address the bottom-line, as well as decision-making principles, business practices, and equity principles that ensure all people can thrive now and in the future.

-- Social Sustainability: Courses in the social sustainability sphere will build upon a basic understanding of social science and will address the social aspects of sustainability, including issues of cultural diversity, social justice, equality, participation, the built environment, and community.
+- Social Sustainability: Courses in the social sustainability sphere will build upon a basic understanding of social science and/or the humanities and will address the social aspects of sustainability, including issues of diversity, social justice, policy and law, communication, the built environment, behavior change, and community.

 NB: We require that at least one of the spheres come from courses outside your major and highly recommended that two of the three spheres come from courses outside of your major to develop the broadest perspective on sustainability.

-The seminar will introduce students to the many ways UGA faculty and the Athens-Clarke County community are promoting sustainability.
-Sustainability challenges, including climate change, biodiversity, and the built environment, will be addressed.
+The sustainability seminar (SUST 4200/6200) introduces students to the many ways UGA faculty and businesses, non profits, and government agencies in the community are promoting sustainability.
+The Sustainability Competencies are introduced and reinforced through collaborative activities.
 The seminar will be open to the entire UGA Community as a means of connecting and communicating across disciplines.
 The seminar will also allow students the opportunity to present their capstone course project and receive feedback from their peers.